-Therefore, Square Online Store is a worthy Shopify alternative for businesses who already use Square point of sale and want to expand their sales channels, or for businesses who simply want to try starting an ecommerce website for the first time.
+Therefore, Square Online Store is a worthy Shopify alternative for businesses that already use Square point of sale and want to expand their sales channels, or for businesses who simply want to try starting an ecommerce website for the first time.
 Using Square Online Store could certainly be an approachable and affordable way—especially compared to some of the other platforms on this list—to test out an ecommerce business without putting significant, time, money, or effort on the line.

-Although as an open source platform, PrestaShop is inherently different from Shopify, there are a number of reasons that, nevertheless, make it a Shopify alternative worth considering for small business owners:
+Although as an open-source platform, PrestaShop is inherently different from Shopify, there are a number of reasons that nevertheless make it a Shopify alternative worth considering for small business owners.

-All of this being said, however, if you’re looking to try out an open source ecommerce solution, and you’re aware of the possible costs of hosting, development, security, maintenance, etc. PrestaShop can be a great Shopify alternative—especially if you want personalized customization, international capabilities, and impressive out-of-the-box features.
+All of this being said, however, if you’re looking to try out an open-source ecommerce solution, and you’re aware of the possible costs of hosting, development, security, maintenance, etc. PrestaShop can be a great Shopify alternative—especially if you want personalized customization, international capabilities, and impressive out-of-the-box features.

-If you’re interested in a Shopify alternative with greater customization options and immense scalability, therefore, Magento might be an option to consider.
+If you’re interested in a Shopify alternative with greater customization options and immense scalability, Magento might be an option to consider.
 However, you’ll still want to keep in mind the cost and management required for a platform like this—especially for smaller businesses.

 Taking all of this into consideration, WooCommerce could be a great Shopify alternative for business owners who already have a WordPress site and are looking to get started in ecommerce.
 As a free plug-in with many included features, WooCommerce can be a quick and easy way for you to turn your website into an online store and begin your selling experience.
 Plus, if you have some technical skill or a development resource, WooCommerce can be further customized to make your ecommerce site particularly unique.

-Therefore, Weebly is a great option for small businesses who want to set up their website or online store quickly and easily, without needing to invest significant time and resources.
+Therefore, Weebly is a great option for small businesses that want to set up their website or online store quickly and easily, without needing to invest significant time and resources.
 If you want to test your ecommerce idea without committing to a more costly, ecommerce-focused platform like Shopify, Weebly is certainly worth considering.

 All things considered, Wix is a robust web-building platform that is a good option for businesses that are just starting out selling online—especially if they’re looking for high-quality design and customization options.
-Although not as simple as a platform like Weebly, Wix is a feature-rich, affordable solution for smaller businesses who don’t need all of the ecommerce-specific capabilities of Shopify.
+Although not as simple as a platform like Weebly, Wix is a feature-rich, affordable solution for smaller businesses that don’t need all of the ecommerce-specific capabilities of Shopify.

 The final platform on our list of Shopify alternatives, Squarespace, is yet another web-builder platform that offers plans for ecommerce businesses.
 Unlike Weebly and Wix, however, all of Squarespace’s plans, for both websites and online stores, are paid plans.
-Nevertheless, there are certainly benefits to Squarespace:

 At the end of the day, there are hundreds of Shopify alternatives on the market—in addition to the ones on our top 10 list.
-However, if you’re interested in switching from Shopify to another platform, or, you’re simply considering other options as you start your ecommerce business, any of these 10 offerings may be well-suited for your needs.
+However, if you’re interested in switching from Shopify to another platform, or if you’re simply considering other options as you start your ecommerce business, any of these 10 offerings may be well-suited for your needs.

 If you’re looking for a solution that is most closely comparable to Shopify, you might consider one of the all-in-one hosted solutions—like BigCommerce or 3dcart.
-On the other hand, if you have development resources and want truly unique customization for your online store, one of the open source platforms, like PrestaShop, may be a good option.
+On the other hand, if you have development resources and want truly unique customization for your online store, one of the open-source platforms, like PrestaShop, may be a good option.
 Finally, if you’re a smaller business looking first and foremost for a website, with the possibility of selling online in the future, a web-builder solution like Weebly might be best for you.